-Speed and power are familiar values when it comes to professional cycling, and their importance is well known to fans and riders alike.
+Speed and power are familiar values when it comes to cycling and their importance is well known.
 But is the significance of a rider’s cadence overlooked?
-Speed is the most obvious of attributes and many cyclists are well-known for being obsessed by their power readings.
-Cadence - the rate at which the pedals are turned, which is measured in RPM (revolutions per minute) - can be just as important.
+Speed is the most obvious attribute and many cyclists are known for being obsessed by power readings.
+Cadence - the rate at which the pedals turn, which is measured in RPM (revolutions per minute) - is an equally important part of the puzzle.

-Dr Dan Dwyer, Senior Lecturer in Applied Sport Science at Deakin University in Geelong, has carried out extensive research into cadence in cycling, and how it can impact on performance.
-“Cadence can absolutely make a huge difference,” he told us.
+Dr Dan Dwyer, Senior Lecturer in Applied Sport Science at Deakin University in Geelong, has researched cadence in cycling extensively, and how it can impact on performance.
+“Cadence can absolutely make a huge difference,” said.
 “The advantage of a higher cadence is that for each pedal cycle, you don’t have to apply as much force to produce the same power.
 You’ll have to rotate the cranks more often, but you won’t have to produce as much force.

 “If you put an untrained rider on a bike they will tap along at about 60 or 70 RPM.
 For a trained "roadie", their cadence will be much higher.
 For them, 85 or 90 RPM will feel like walking pace.
 An untrained rider would have to concentrate on producing that.”

-“There are areas in a time trial where I will use cadence quite a lot,” Dowsett added.
-“If I get a fast run into a climb I’ll click it back a gear or two and just get my revs higher, maybe up to 100, 105 … then I try and find it a lot easier to try and keep on top of the momentum and keep the speed going up the climb.
-If I’m turning a big gear I’ll lose speed a little bit quicker.”
+“There are areas in a time trial where I will use cadence a lot,” Dowsett added.
+“If I get a fast run into a climb I’ll click it back a gear or two and get my revs higher, maybe up to 100, 105 … then I find it a lot easier to keep the speed going up the climb.
+If I’m turning a big gear I’ll lose speed quicker.”